-My darling lad was 30 when he recorded, with the orchestra that bears his name, this achingly tender theme.
+My bonny John was 30 when he recorded, with the orchestra that bears his name, this achingly tender theme.

 I saw The Bad and the Beautiful for the first time in New York when I was 20, at one of those great cinema art houses, the Little Carnegie I think.
 Anyone remember that fabulous nosh pit in the lobby of the Little Carnegie?
 It was set up to resemble an outdoor Parisian cafe, complete with wrought tables and chairs, painted scenery, etc… Here after the show my date treated me to a glass of cabernet and a flaky meat pasty, the leftovers of which the waiter wrapped up for me in a square of foil he molded into the shape of a swan.